aht/stream.py/doc/index.rst

    Piping to a QSorter registers the input stream as a source to be sorted.

-   .. method:: start()

-      Indicate that all input sources has been identified then start a thread to collect and merge-sort them.

-   .. method:: join()

-      Wait for the sorter thread to terminate.

 How it works
 ------------

 :class:`Stream` is the base class of most others in the module.
 A Stream object is both a lazy list of items and an iterator-processing function.
+A Stream processor when instantiated usually represents an empty iterator which will be replaced when an input stream is piped into it.

 .. class:: Stream(iterable)